RoyalPineapple/iOS18AccessibilityBugRepro/README.md

 ## Summary

-In iOS 18+, `UIAccessibility.convertToScreenCoordinates(_:in:)` unexpectedly mutates its input `UIBezierPath` in addition to returning a new path.
-The input path shouldn't be modified, but it gets transformed in-place, causing coordinate drift when the same path object is reused.
+In iOS 18+, `UIAccessibility.convertToScreenCoordinates(_:in:)` uses a global accumulation counter that causes returned path coordinates to drift on repeated calls.
+The function creates new output paths (as documented) but calculates coordinates using internal state that accumulates N× the screen offset without resetting between calls.

 **Observed in:** iOS 18.0 through iOS 26.1
 **Last working version:** iOS 17.5